Quick start

 Approve the plan

-By default, unless the spec.enableAutoApproval
+By default, all changes require explicit approval before execution, unless the spec.enableAutoApproval

 If you are using the tnctl